 Programming Languages and Systems

-The Programming Languages and Systems (PLAS) research group is actively researching in both practical and theoretical aspects of program design and system building.
-Our work in languages encompasses programming across a broad range of paradigms: concurrent, imperative, functional, logic and object-oriented.
-These interests are complemented by architectures and systems research in intrusion detection, mobile and distributed systems.
-Our work is linked by shared interests in semantics, verification and implementation.
-Common aspirations of the PLAS group are to develop techniques and tools for program manipulation, ensure program correctness, and improve the reliability and security of programs.
+The Programming Languages and Systems (PLAS) research group researches both practical and theoretical aspects of programming language design and system building.
+Our work in languages spans programming across a broad range of paradigms including: imperative, object-orientated, functional and logic programming, and even assembler.
+These interests are complemented by our architectures and systems research in concurrency, relaxed memory, verified compilation and garbage collection.
+All our work is linked by shared interests in semantics, type systems, verification and implementation.

 Interested in postgraduate study?